What Are The Best Proxies For Linkedin?

 Test all products to find the best fit

 If you want to scrape LinkedIn, you need to do so anonymously, i.e. without giving up your actual IP address.
 This is why residential proxies are the best.
-Rather than using any random IP from data centers which may not point to any location, they use real IP addresses.
-That way, you are not at risk of being banned when you access LinkedIn.
+Rather than using any random IP from datacenters (which may not point to any location and, as such, are far easier to identify), they use real IP addresses.

-However, in some cases, you might not be able to scrape too much at a time, say one minute, using the same IP address.
-You might get banned if you send too many requests from the same IP address.
+It's not all plain sailing, though.
+Some sites, LinkedIn included, issue IP bans if they receive too many data requests from the same IP address.
 To avoid this, you should opt for a rotating residential proxy.

-So, as you access LinkedIn to scrape, your IP address will be continuously switched as proxies are rotated.
-You can scrape as much as you want and although you may be sending too many requests, you won’t get a ban since your traffic won’t emanate from one IP address.
+So, as you access LinkedIn to scrape, your IP address will be continuously switched as proxies rotate.
+Although you may be sending more requests than LinkedIn permits, you likely won't get a ban since your traffic won't originate from one fixed IP address.

-As a top social media platform, LinkedIn is stringent in protecting their users’ data.
-In fact, the use of bots, crawlers, plugins, or the likes to scrape or modify data on LinkedIn is not permitted.
+As a top social media platform, LinkedIn is stringent in protecting its users' data.
+In fact, the use of bots, crawlers, plugins, or the like to scrape or modify data on LinkedIn is not permitted.

 In 2019, LinkedIn scraping was ruled to be legal by a court following the block by LinkedIn on hiQ from scraping the platform.
 When LinkedIn is scraped, bots can only download publicly available data which can be viewed and accessed by others.

-However, the ruling didn’t change LinkedIn’s stand against scraping.
+However, the ruling didn't change LinkedIn's stance on scraping.
 If your LinkedIn account is detected to be involved in such, you are likely to get your account shut down or restricted at least.
-LinkedIn could also take you to court as they have done several times in the past.
+LinkedIn could also take you to court, as they have done several times in the past.

 1. LIX – LinkedIn Search eXporter

-Conversely, LIX has been used by over 11,000 customers to scrape over 11,000 search results.
-With LIX, you simply have to run a search after which you can export all search results.
+Conversely, LIX has been used by over 11,000 customers to scrape thousands of search results.
+With LIX, you simply have to run a search, after which you can export all search results.
 You can download 100s of search results at a time.

 2. FollowingLike